learnqtkenya/sql-query-builder/CONTRIBUTING.md

-# Contributing to MMaterial
+# Contributing to SQLQueryBuilder

-Thank you for considering contributing to our project!
-We value your time and effort in improving this project, and we want to ensure that the contributions align with the project's goals and standards.
-Below are the guidelines for contributing effectively.
+Thank you for considering contributing to SQLQueryBuilder!
+This modern C++ library aims to provide a type-safe, efficient SQL query builder with minimal heap allocations.
+We value your input and want to ensure your contributions align with the project's design philosophy.

 ---